 SUSE provides templates of AutoYaST installation files that you can use as a starting point for your own custom files.
-You will find them at https://github.com/SUSE/manager-build-profiles in the directory named AutoYaSt.
+You will find the templates at https://github.com/SUSE/manager-build-profiles in the AutoYaSt directory.
 Each of these profiles requires you to set some variables before you use it.
 Check the README file included with the script to determine which variables you need.
 For more information about using variables in AutoYaST scripts, see Variables.

-Here are the most important sections in the AutoYaST installation file for installing with SUSE Manager:
+These are the most important sections in the AutoYaST installation file for installing with Uyuni: